International Committee

 International Trade Working Group

-Chair: Fergus Randolph KC
+Chair: Adrian Berry KC

 Originally set up in 2016 as the Future Relationship Working Group to examine practice rights issues post-Brexit, it became the ITWG after the UK-EU relationship was settled, and its terms of reference are: